hyperoslo/github-s3/README.md

 # github-s3

 At Hyper, we make lots of things.
-Lots of those things are open source, but there are also things that are closed source.
+Many of those things are open source, but there are also things that are closed source.
 We have a limited amount of private repositories on GitHub, though, so once we haven't needed to change them for a while we archive them to AWS S3.